pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 prs_score = pd.read_csv(f'PRS_{disease}.sscore', sep='\t')
 ```
 ### Visualizing the PRS Scores
 It's more informative and helpful to visulize the distribution of PRS scores on a plot like a histogram, especially since we want to isolate Tiffany's score and see where she falls in the distribution.
-Define the helper function `prs_plot` that takes in the file path to the prs data from above and the name of the disease as a string and outputs a histogram of the distrubution, labeling where Tiffany falls.
+Define the helper function `prs_plot` that takes in the DataFrame to the prs data from above and the name of the disease as a string and outputs a histogram of the distrubution, labeling where Tiffany falls.
 ```py
 def prs_plot(dis):
     tiff = prs_score[prs_score['IID'] == 'Tiffany']['SCORE1_AVG'].values[0]